 Highest Point: 2,778m (Piccolo Lagazuoi)

-A common question is about the Alta Via 1 difficulty.
+Yes, but compared to some of the other long distance hikes in the Alps it is relatively mild.
 Outside of using the obvious statistics for distance and elevation gain and loss, we can only compare it to the other treks we’ve done personally.
 The Tour du Mont Blanc is probably the most comparable, as both involve multiple high passes separated by deep, scenic valleys.

 While the TMB technically requires more climbing and descending, we found the trails on the TMB much smoother and easier to navigate.
 Many of the Alta Via trails are rough, rocky and even involve some clambering.
 Overall, the Alta Via was probably more difficult for us.
 And if you have a problem with heights or agility on rough terrain it will be a serious challenge.